citp/privacy-policy-historical/m/me/mem/memeo.com.md

-> *The following text is extracted and transformed from the memeo.com privacy policy that was archived on 2008-05-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080513213352id_/http%3A//www.memeo.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the memeo.com privacy policy that was archived on 2010-01-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100118030559id_/http%3A//www.memeo.com/privacy.php) for the most accurate reproduction.*

-# Memeo - Privacy
+# Memeo® - Simplify Your Digital Life. | Memeo Share, Memeo Backup, Memeo Software, Memeo Sync

-Memeo Privacy Policy
+**Privacy Policy**

 Memeo takes your privacy seriously.
 Please read the following to learn more about our privacy policy.